PirvuStefan/ProfessorScheduler/Functionalities.md

-    std::string fullName;    // Full name of the user std::string email;       // Email address for login std::string password;    // User password (stored as plain text) bool isProfessor;        // Flag indicating if user is a professor (true) or student (false) bool isProfessor;         // Flag indicating if user is a professor (true) or student (false) };
+    std::string fullName;    // Full name of the user std::string email;       // Email address for login std::string password;    // User password (stored as plain text) };

 ```